VOD Streaming: What It Is and How It Relates to OTT (Update)June 3, 2021

-Live-to-VOD services enable broadcasters to repurpose content and expand their audience as soon as the live event has ended.
-What’s more, VOD assets put the customer in control of their viewing experience — something we’ve all come to expect — with the ability to instantly, play, pause, and rewind the recording.
+Live-to-VOD services enable broadcasters to repurpose live content and expand their audience as soon as the event has ended by redistributing a recording of the originally aired content.
+What’s more, the resulting VOD assets put end users in control of their viewing experience — something we’ve all come to expect — with the ability to instantly, play, pause, and rewind the recording.

 Monetization Models for VOD

 Whether you’re redistributing a recorded event or releasing a movie directly to consumers, several strategies can be used to boost revenue using VOD.
 Let’s take a look at the most common models VOD offers for converting content into cash.